How Bias Creeps into Your DE&I Process—and What to Do About It

 dei in 2025

-short due to biases embedded in the tools and methods used to measure success.
+In today’s corporate landscape, Diversity, Equity, and Inclusion (DE&I) initiatives have become essential to organizational strategy.
+However, even the most well-intentioned efforts can fall short due to biases embedded in the tools and methods used to measure success.

-often riddled with flaws that hinder progress and obscure critical insights.
-Here are three
+For example, engagement surveys, a popular method for assessing workplace culture, are often riddled with flaws that hinder progress and obscure critical insights.
+Here are three common survey design pitfalls that organizations must address to advance their DE&I efforts

 meaningfully.